odoo/documentation/accounting/payables/supplier_bills/manage.rst

 -------------

-When creating a vendor bill and selecting the appropriate purchase order, you may continue to select additional purchase orders and Odoo will add the additional line items from that purchase order..
+When creating a vendor bill and selecting the appropriate purchase order, you may continue to select additional purchase orders and Twenty20 will add the additional line items from that purchase order..
 If you have not deleted the previous line items from the first purchase order the bill will be linked to all the appropriate purchase orders.